 In life I normally ask for forgiveness and never for permission.
 But in this situation I decided to do the opposite.
 I would ask permission to send emails that may not look the prettiest, instead of sending out an ugly email and saying “Whoops sorry, it’s because I sent it from my phone.”
 Being transparent with what was going on helped my team through this issue.
 If at any time someone was like, “No, that just does not look professional, I’ll handle this one,” they had all the information they needed to get the task done with my support.
 This helped the team stay on top of our goals and keep good communication with our clients.

 Good news, I now have a beautiful new computer that I love more than I love most people.
 It runs so quickly and efficiently.
 I am back to my normal work speed, if not faster, and could not be happier.
+A fresh desktop is beyond satisfying.
+With my new laptop, I can organise my work much easier, I can monitor my Digital Defense and I don’t have hundreds of files labelled in jibberish.
 But I did learn to not think less of myself for asking for help, how to stay calm, the value of prioritizing, not pushing my work load in to someone else’s lap, and asking for permission.
 These are skills I will continue to use even with the appropriate technology.
 Team work really does make the dream work, even in crisis.

 Oh – my new laptop does not have a name yet…I am open to suggestions!